ioksmio/Admin_Jira/06_Lab_4_Exercise_3_Managing_Groups.md

 ## Lab 4 Exercise 3 Managing Groups
 1. Create a group and add users:

 > a.
-Navigate to your Atlassian startpage by clicking your saved bookmark `bookmark-startpage Atlassian`
+Navigate to your Atlassian admin page: https://admin.atlassian.com

 > b.
-Click on the `Administration` button
+Click on your `SiteName`

 > c.
-Click on the link `YourName01.atlassian.net` and Click on `Overview` in the top menu bar.
-Bookmark this page and save it as `bookmark-Atlassian Admin Overview`

-> d.
 Click `Directory` in the top menu bar

 2. Navigate to the `Groups` in the side bar.

 > a.
-Check the number of licences the `jira-software-users-team` has been assigned
+Check the number of Product access the `jira-software-users-team` has been assigned

 > b.
 Click `Create group`.